curthenrichs/curthenrichs.github.io/static/media/AuthrProject.9730c22b.md

 # Authr
-Authr is a project I collaborated on with the goal of enabling engineers to develop collaborative tasks with better allocations for the agents involved.
+Authr is a project I worked on with the goal of enabling engineers to develop collaborative tasks with better allocations for the agents involved.
 We already have an extensive writeup on [Github](https://github.com/Wisc-HCI/authr) regarding the technical development.
 Additionaly, checkout the paper